tikv/website/content/docs/3.0/tasks/best-practices/pd-scheduling.md

 If operators are successfully generated but the scheduling process is slow, possible reasons are:

 - The scheduling speed is limited by default.
-You can adjust `leader-schedule-limit` or `replica-schedule-limit` to larger value.s Similarly, you can consider loosening the limits on `max-pending-peer-count` and `max-snapshot-count`.
+You can adjust `leader-schedule-limit` or `replica-schedule-limit` to larger values.
+Similarly, you can consider loosening the limits on `max-pending-peer-count` and `max-snapshot-count`.
 - Other scheduling tasks are running concurrently and racing for resources in the system.
 You can refer to the solution in [Leaders/regions are not evenly distributed](#leadersregions-are-not-evenly-distributed).
 - When you take a single node offline, a number of region leaders to be processed (around 1/3 under the configuration of 3 replicas) are distributed on the node to remove.
 Therefore, the speed is limited by the speed at which snapshots are generated by this single node.
 You can speed it up by manually adding an `evict-leader-scheduler` to migrate leaders.